HydraXTheWolf/Central-Auth-System/README.md

 2: Invalid query, this usually means there was not enough information entered to proceed, message will tell you what is missing
 3: Invalid API key, the key you specified was not found in the database
 4: <Registration> User name already in use.
+5: <Login> Password incorrect
+6: <Login> Username not found in database

 Returns:

 Register:
-type=register will (on success) return the userid of the newly created user
+userid=register will (on success) return the userid of the newly created user

+Login:
+id: The unique Identification digit of the user
+regodate: The date of registration